etharabdelazeem/AirBnB_clone/README.md

 # AirBnB_clone
+## Project Discription:
-ALX's copy of airbnb website
+A simple copy of airbnb website